“Building Trust in Health Data” Conference Report

 The session also debated whether it is ethical and appropriate for patients to have some return from the benefit that their health data has enabled, and whether this should be directed to individuals, to health systems or more broadly to society.

 In between the morning and the afternoon sessions of each track, after lunch and networking time, there were early afternoon keynote talks.
 The audience first heard remotely from Dr. Emmanuel Bacry, Chief Scientific Officer, Health Data Hub France and co-ordinator of the HealthData@EU pilot project.
 He explained the infrastructure and governance approach being implemented in France to enable multiple public and private organisations to gain access to French national data sets relating to different aspects of health, healthcare, and reimbursement, and how this access is being architected.
-He then went onto explain an exciting European Commission funded pilot project to implement several use cases of the secondary use of data as early demonstration of the EHDS.
+He then went on to explain an exciting European Commission funded pilot project to implement several use cases of the secondary use of data as early demonstration of the EHDS.

 His talk was complemented by the second afternoon note keynote speaker, Frank Callewaert, Technology Officer, Microsoft Belgium, Luxembourg & European Union Institutions.
 He inspired the audience by presenting many technological innovations that are already being adopted across healthcare to unlock the knowledge inside health data and to make this available on a massive scale, across Europe.
 Through this, the audience learned that some of the challenges that are well recognised with leveraging health data may to some extent have technological solutions that are already here.